 Each cooking oil has a unique flavor that may improve any meal, from rich and buttery to nutty and fishy.

 Fat content and flavor

 You should use a strong, robust oil if your meal tastes exactly like the oil it was cooked in.
 Choose an olive oil good for cooking with a moderate flavor if you want it to avoid in any way overpowering your food.
 The sorts of fat in your cooking oil are something else to take into consideration.
 To improve your general health, health professionals advise consuming healthy monounsaturated and polyunsaturated fat while avoiding saturated and trans fats.
-According to one study, a diet high in saturated and trans fats may make you more susceptible to developing cardiovascular disease and other chronic ailments.Additional Read: How to Lose Weight with an Easy Indian Diet Plan
+According to one study, a diet high in saturated and trans fats may make you more susceptible to developing cardiovascular disease and other chronic ailments.Additional Read: How to Lose Weight with Indian Diet Plan

 Start paying attention to the cooking oil in your meals and use the best oil for cholesterol reduction or control.
 Eating healthy, maintaining a healthy lifestyle, and doing regular exercise are equally important for losing weight.
 Keep your weight and health in check by booking an online doctor consultation on Bajaj Finserv Health.
 Consult with dieticians or nutritionists to help you choose the best cooking oil for your and your family’s health!